Analog.Cafe, A Film Photography Blog, is a group effort. There certainly is no office; most of us never met.

-I’ve had an author send me submission while waiting for a delayed flight at an airport.
-Another came from an expat documenting his peculiar discoveries while living abroad.
+I’ve had an author send me a submission while waiting for a delayed flight at an airport.
+Another came from an ex-pat documenting his peculiar discoveries while living abroad.
 Many chose to publish work they’ve completed years ago.

-If you’re still looking for reasons why you should publish with us, consider that this website has a readership growth of 3x year over year.
-You get to have a personal account with public profile where you can promote your practice, social channels, websites, and, possibly, make a little coffee money.
-Your images and words are going to look better on Analog.Cafe than anywhere else — the website is expertly designed and meticuolously hand-coded from scratch.
+As an author, you get a personal account with a public profile where you can promote your practice, social channels, websites, and, possibly, make a little coffee money.
+Your images and words are going to look better on Analog.Cafe than anywhere else — the website is expertly designed and meticulously hand-coded from scratch.
+There are no ads.

 Q&A format or point-form are not accepted.
 Poetry is welcome.

 We edit every piece of text submitted, which seems to satisfy the novice writers, non-native speakers, and their audiences quite well.
 Proficient writers wishing to preserve their work or get notified of any changes are asked to add a note in the submission.

 Understandably, it’s a little difficult coming up with a compelling story or an essential guide out of the thin air.
 If nothing materializes, a shortlist of ideas or “assignments” below should help:

 Gear review.
 A detailed, well-rounded overview of an old or new camera, emulsion, chemistry, or anything directly related to film photography.
 It should have all the main technical bits covered, like this review of Voigtländer Vitessa L or this one of Ricoh Caddy.

 Film and camera field reports.
 Similar to gear reviews, but more casual.
 Kevan’s “California Desert, Polaroid Style,” “Kodak Ektachrome,” and “Neon Lights With CineStill 800T Film” do a great job showcasing the tools without going too much into detail, keeping the read light and entertaining.